junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "We can all go back to 2012 now?"
 Dean asks dumbly.

-"If you want."
-The Doctor answers plainly.
+"If you want," The Doctor answers plainly.
 "Since the situation is solved, more or less.
 I don't want to stay here another minute."

 "'More or less'?"
 Dean parrots.
 "What does that mean?
 Will they come back?"